korzhcom-content/easyquery.net-docs-astro/src/content/docs/how-to/how-to-limit-columns-from-duplication.md

 ---
-title: How to limit columns from duplication
+title: 'How to limit columns from duplication '
 slug: how-to/how-to-limit-columns-from-duplication
+sidebar:
+  order: 100
 ---

 Sometimes you need to limit columns from duplication in MVC project, so when you add a column that is already used in a report it won’t be added again.